AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 1. Open the client console and log on to Adobe Campaign as an Administrator.
 1. Browse to **Administration > Platform > Options**.
 1. Access the `NewDeliverabilityServer_FeatureFlag` option and set the value to `1`.
 This configuration should be performed on all your Campaign instances (MKT, MID, RT, EXEC).
+As an hybrid customer, reach out to Adobe to have the option set on MID, RT and EXEC instances.

 ### Step 4: Validate your configuration